Occupy Julorbi House

 Occupy Julorbi House was a Ghanaian three-day protest which started off as an online protest on the social media platform X formerly Twitter using the hashtag #OccupyJulorbiHouse.
 The #OccupyJulorbiHouse hashtag is a word play on Occupy and Jubilee House which is Ghana's seat of government.
 Julor Bi is a phrase coined from Ga, the local language spoken by the people of Accra, Ghana's capital.
 The phrase, composed of the two Ga words "Julor" and "Bi", meaning Child of a Thief is a loose reference to the ruling government, led by the New Patriotic Party, who the protesters believe have negligently driven the country into a mess.

 Background

-On Tuesday, September 19, Democracy Hub held a press conference to inform the public necessary measures adopted to ensure their safety and success of the demonstration.
+On September 19, Democracy Hub held a press conference to inform the public necessary measures adopted to ensure their safety and success of the demonstration.
 The Occupy Julorbi House was supposed to be a three-day protest at the seat of government the Jubilee House in Accra organized by Ghanaian civil society organization Democracy Hub.
-It started on a peaceful note on (Thursday 21 September 2023) at the 37 lorry stabtion.
+It started on a peaceful note on (Thursday 21 September 2023) at the 37 lorry station.

 The initial idea was to plan a demonstration from September 21 to 23 to coincide with Founder's Day—a national holiday honoring Kwame Nkrumah, Ghana's first president and a prominent advocate for African independence and unity.
 The protestors had planned to picket at the Jubilee House but what was intended as a peaceful demonstration took a distressing twist when protestors were forcefully disperse by the police.